 3. The ability to help people directly and make them happier

 Most doctors would say that there is no greater joy than the one you feel when you manage to help a very sick patient or when you are part of a group of scientists who discover a new medicine for a certain disease.
-The ability to directly help the curing process is also a challenge and sometimes it is not easy to cope with it.
-For this reason, your medical education will prepare you so you can land on your feet in 99% of the cases.
+The ability to directly help the healing process is also a continuous challenge and sometimes it is not easy to cope with it.
+For this reason, your medical education will prepare you to handle the difficult moments and land on your feet in 99% of the cases.

-Medicine nowadays is based on team work.
-You will be divided into smaller groups already while at college and this will give you a chance to perfect your people skills.
-These skills will also come in handy later when you start practicing medicine; not only does a doctor cooperate with nurses and other doctors on daily bases, but he is also a mentor figure and a role model for his students and residents.
+Medicine nowadays is based on teamwork.
+You will be divided into smaller groups as early as college and this will give you a chance to perfect your collaboration skills.
+These abilities will also come in handy later when you start practicing medicine.
+Not only does a doctor cooperate with nurses and other doctors on daily bases, but he is also a mentor figure and a role model for his students and residents.
 Without teamwork, you cannot succeed in the field of medicine, so if you are a lone wolf, you might want to reconsider whether medicine is the right choice for you.

-5. Respect in society
+5. Status and respect in society

-6. A great need for doctors
+6. A great need for good doctors

 9. White coat